Ruilx/Confnet/README.md

 # Confnet

-Confnet is a simple ui method that can build any configure file more easily
+Confnet is a simple ui method that can build any configure file easily